 To help keep yourselves and others safe continue to wash your hands using soap and water for at least 20 seconds, or better yet, the time it takes to recite one Our Father, one Hail Mary, and one Glory Be!

 Please also feel free to use the following litany which has been devised by a member of another congregation.
 Fr Andrew will be using it regularly and he encourages us to do the same.

 The church remains here, as always, for all, regardless of creed or conviction.
 If you are self-isolating and in need of pastoral support please call, likewise if you are in need of assistance with shopping please get in touch and we can help with that too.
 S. Saviour's is going to be used as a kind of warehouse or distribution hub for getting practical help to those who need it.
 We will be working together with local partners and others to provide groceries, toiletries, and deliveries where needed.

-In order to help us continue to support our community please do think about donating to church either through our JustGiving page, or through online banking (please get in touch with me for details)
+In order to help us continue to support our community please do think about donating to church either through our JustGiving page, or through online banking (please get in touch with the clergy for details)

 Stay safe, continue to praise God, and pray that this outbreak may swiftly come to an end.